dikortis/LetsTalkETC/Episodes/Episode_10.md

-you have competing groups and so forth it's a lot more challenging so I should bring me back to my point about what with Amy trying to do for ET c is that we're not trying to copy dash or copy it areum rather what we're trying to have is how how do we what type of core technology do we need to invest in and deploy into et Cie to give us the ability to avoid both Titanic internal development and motors driven development where we actually have kind
+you have competing groups and so forth it's a lot more challenging so I should bring me back to my point about what with Amy trying to do for ETC is that we're not trying to copy Dash or copy it areum rather what we're trying to have is how how do we what type of core technology do we need to invest in and deploy into ETC to give us the ability to avoid both Titanic internal development and motors driven development where we actually have kind